MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 #### Deep link to meeting side panel

 > [!NOTE]
 > Deep link to meeting side panel in Teams desktop client is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+However, for Teams mobile client deep link to meeting side panel is generally available.

 You can create a deep link to your tab app that can open in the meeting side panel.
 When users in a meeting select the deep link, it opens the meeting side panel in the meeting stage.
 If a user selects the deep link before or after the meeting, the deep link opens in a pre or a post-meeting tab respectively.